annoyingdroid/HoriseonSEO/README.md

 # Horiseon-SEO
 Backend code for Horiseon Marketing firm website

 This webpage is written in HTML with CSS for styling.
-All assets are contained within their respective folders within the 'Assets' directory.
+All assets are contained within their respective folders in the 'Assets' directory.
+The index file is contained within the root directory of the repository.

 ![Horiseon SEO Homepage](https://github.com/annoyingdroid/HoriseonSEO/raw/main/Screenshot.png)